The fermionic observable in the Ising model and the inverse Kac-Ward operator: Proofs of main results

-\begin{proof}[The full Kac-Ward operator does not have a bounded inverse] Consider the critical Kac-Ward operator for the full graph $\InfG$.
-We already proved that it is not invertible when treated as an operator on the vector space $\C^{\vec{\InfG}}$.
-Indeed, we showed that constant functions are in the kernel of $TS$, where $S$ is the projection operator from Section \ref{sec:isoradial}.
+\begin{proof}[The full Kac-Ward operator does not have a bounded inverse] Consider the \\* critical Kac-Ward operator on the full graph $\InfG$.
+We already proved that it is not invertible when treated as an operator on the vector space $\C^{\vec{\InfG}}$ since constant functions are in the kernel of $TS$, where $S$ is the projection operator from Section \ref{sec:isoradial}.